Parental care: Mammals

 Japanese snow monkey mother grooming her young.

 There is maternal care in all species of mammals, and while 95% of species exhibit female-only care, in only 5% biparental care is present.
 Thus, there are no known cases of male-only care in mammals.
 The major adaptation shared by all live-bearing mammals for care of their young after birth is lactation (the feeding of milk from the mammary glands).
 Further, many mammals exhibit other parental care behaviors to increase the fitness of their offspring, for example, building a den, feeding, guarding, carrying, huddling, grooming and teaching their young.
 Others, consider also as a type of care when males provision the pregnant females.

 Humans

 Human parental care extends far beyond providing food and protection.
 Here a father teaches his son how to surf.

 Parenting or child rearing in humans is the process of promoting and supporting the physical, emotional, social, financial, and intellectual development of a child from infancy to adulthood.
 This goes far beyond anything found in other animals, including not only the provision of food, shelter, and protection from threats such as predators, but a prolonged period of support during which the child learns whatever is needed to live successfully in human society.

+Parental care in plants

+Recently, parental care in plants has been discovered by Dr. Vineet Soni along with post doctoral fellow Dr. Upma Bhatt and Ph.D. candidate Yashwant Sompura.
+They provide experimental evidences of maternal care in plants.
+Their research established the existence of maternal care in the plant kingdom by demonstrating that mother plants provide prolonged physiological and resource support to their offspring during establishment and under environmental stress until they become fully independent.